PhantomPilots/AutoFarming/GUI_README.md

 - **Game Window**: The GUI automatically resizes your 7DS Grand Cross window to 538x921 pixels for optimal performance
 - **Independent Farmers**: Each farmer runs separately, so you can stop one without affecting others
+- **Remembered Game Version**: Global is the first-run default; afterward the GUI restores the last successful selection
+- **Safe Version Switching**: The selector is locked while any farmer is running
+- **Japanese Asset Fallback**: Japanese runs prefer `scripts/images/japan/` and use the corresponding Global image when a Japanese file is missing
+- **Direct Script Launches**: Standalone farmer scripts use the `game_version` preference saved in `scripts/config/config.yaml`
 - **Memory Efficient**: Output is limited to prevent memory issues during long farming sessions
 - **Free Software**: This is completely free - if you paid for it, you were scammed!